Imagine that a person who works in a restaurant in the Czech Republic wants to order salmon from a supplier in Norway.

 While some magazines are only available by subscription and in certain locations, blogs are free to read and they contain plenty of useful, practical lessons.
 FluentU’s Business English Blog, for example, is an excellent resource to learn English for a career in business and management.
 It regularly publishes new articles to help English learners who want to improve their business English.
 It covers things like how to negotiate in English, what expressions to use in customer service, how to write a business letter or how to excel in your next presentation.

-StumbleUpon is an engine that finds and recommends web content to its users based on their preferences.
-If you tell StumbleUpon that you like to read about finance, for example, each time you click the “Stumble” button, the engine will give you a highly-rated article related to finance.
-You don’t know what you’ll get, but it’ll be related to your chosen interests, and the content is usually excellent since many others have recommended it.
+Mix finds and recommends web content to its users based on their preferences.
+If you tell Mix that you like to read about finance, for example, it shows you highly-rated articles related to finance—but also suggests other things you might find interesting.
+You don’t know what you’ll get, but it’ll be related to what you like, and the content is usually excellent since many others have recommended it.

 Feedly works a bit differently.
 You can use Feedly to organize, read and even share articles related to your profession.
 You tell Feedly which blogs and magazines you want to follow, and it continually checks those sites for you and puts updated articles and content all together in one place.
 It’s basically a way to build a private collection of blogs and magazines.